 Show hidden files folder and extensions in Windows 10

-- Navigate to control panel.
+- Navigate to Control Panel.
 You can get there by hitting Windows + X and selecting Control Panel.
+You can also search for Control Panel in Windows search bar and open it.

 2. Open File Explorer Options.
 If you don’t see the icon for it, change the control panel view (in the upper right corner) to large or small icons.